Are you looking for the best things to do in Copenhagen in winter? We have you covered!

 Denmark is not in the south of Europe (of course) and does not experience sunny winters.
 There is just simply not much daylight!

-The shortest day of the year is December 21 (winter solstice) and the sunrise that day is at 0837 and the sunset is at 1538.
+The shortest day of the year is December 21 (winter solstice), when the sun rises at 8:37am and sets at 3:38pm.

 November and December transform the park into a winter wonderland packed with thrilling rides, markets, Christmas decorations, ice skating, fancy restaurants, shops, and a festive atmosphere.